wp-plugins/collapsing-categories/readme.txt

 If you prefer to insert code into your theme manually instead of using widgets, please note that the manual installation instructions have changed.

+= What's New?=

+* 1.0.1 (2009.06.22)
+    * Fixed some problems with cookies on page load

+* 1.0.beta (2009.06.08)
+    * Added option to show post date
+    * Fixed some options that were broken in 1.0.alpha

 == Installation ==